jayden11/QuantEcon.site/wiki_py_docstrings.rst

     #.
 References
     #.
 Examples

-The sections for a class are the same, except instead of a <code>Returns</code> section there is an <code>Attribute</code> section that defines all attributes of the class.
+The sections for a class are the same, except instead of a ``Returns`` section there is an ``Attribute`` section that defines all attributes of the class.

 ..
-TODO: Check #examples
+TODO: Check examples link -> should this be done with rel links?

 For some examples see the `section below <#examples>`_.

 What is a docstring?
 ====================

-A <em>docstring</em> is a string that starts on the first new line immediately after the declaration of a function or a class.
+A *docstring* is a string that starts on the first new line immediately after the declaration of a function or a class.
 Like the body of the function or class, the docstring must be indented 4 spaces.
 Typically, a docstring is contained within a block string, set off by tripe quotes """ as shown below:

 .. sourcecode:: python